List of EastEnders characters introduced in 2023: Emma Harding

 Emma Harding, played by Patsy Kensit, first appears in episode 6635, originally broadcast on 25 January 2023.
 The character and Kensit's casting details were first reported on 5 November 2022, with further details announced on 20 December 2022.
 Emma is introduced as the estranged mother of established character Lola Pearce (Danielle Harold), who is terminally ill with a brain tumour.
-Kensit was contracted for a “short stint” and began filming in November 2022.
+Kensit was contracted for a "short stint" and began filming in November 2022.
 Chris Clenshaw, the show's executive producer, thought Emma shared some similarities with Lola, including "a striking resemblance; successful, the capacity to hold her own [...] and she's a fighter".
 He noted that Emma is also "softly spoken and measured", unlike Lola.

 The character's backstory states that she left Lola and her father, Dan, when Lola was three years old.
 Clenshaw explained that Emma wants to reconcile with her daughter, having felt guilty since she left.
 Kensit expressed her joy at appearing in the soap and praised the show's cast and production team.
 Clenshaw called Kensit the "perfect fit" for the character of Emma, who he described as "a long-awaited character that we know very little about".
 He added, "Patsy's portrayal is bound to set off fireworks in Walford and cause havoc for the Mitchell household."
+The character appears across two months, departing in episode 6672, originally broadcast on 30 March 2023.
+Her exit was described as "heartwrenching" by Justin Harp of Digital Spy.
+Kensit made a cameo appearance as Emma in episode 6722, originally broadcast on 27 June 2023, following Harold's departure.
+In the narrative, an upset Emma delivers flowers to Lola's funeral.
+Kensit's second return was reported on 22 July 2023 by Laura Armstrong of the Daily Mirror.
+A show publicist explained that the actress had impressed producers and was surprised to be invited back.
+She had already begun filming her return.
+Emma returns in the episode broadcast on 11 September 2023.